rettersoft/docs/src/pages/docs/classes/tasks-scheduling.md

 ---
 title: Tasks & Scheduling
-description: Tasks is for triggering methods after specified amount of seconds.
+description: Tasks are for triggering methods after specified amount of seconds.
 ---

-Tasks is for triggering methods after specified amount of seconds.
+Tasks are for triggering methods after specified amount of seconds.

 ---